dherman/module-tag/module-tag/explainer.md

 This is fully backwards-compatible and enables polyfilling in legacy browsers.
 The semantics is identical to `module`.
-But in the longer run, once enough browsers support `module`, it provides the more attractive development model and will be suitable for production apps.
+But in the longer run, once enough browsers support `module`, that will become suitable for production apps and will be the more ergonomic syntax.